-Helen's novel is set in the local bush & includes the weird & wonderful world of warblish - birdsong vocalisations or mnemonics in folklore and birding guides.
+Helen's creations are set in the bush & include the weird & wonderful world of 'warblish' - birdsong vocalisations often found in folklore and birding guides.

 PhD awarded 2021